cdl-geneseo/geneseo-dictionary/T/Taint-2.md

 # T'aint

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : T'aint

 Created by  Unknown User (kmh28), last modified by  Jack Katz on May 07, 2022

 T'aint: a shortened way of saying it and ain't.&quot;T'aint important.&quot;Might be more of a speech pattern than a word, the blending of it and ain't in spoken communication.
 M. Turner  S-Z 2015Source: VMishra 2006